Columbus Pedestrian Accident Lawyer

 Walking is a great way to get around Columbus.
 Whether you’re commuting to work or school or simply taking a stroll in the great outdoors, it’s a healthy and cost-effective way to travel.
 Unfortunately, it also comes with its own set of dangers.
 With reckless and distracted drivers on the roads, pedestrians are at risk of serious injury or even death.

 If you or someone you love has been injured in a pedestrian accident, don’t wait to get help.
-Reach out to Slater & Zurz, the Columbus personal injury lawyers who are dedicated to fighting for the rights of victims.
+Reach out to Slater & Zurz, the Columbus personal injury lawyers dedicated to fighting for victims’ rights.
 We know how devastating these incidents can be and believe that those responsible for the injuries should be held accountable.

 Our attorneys have years of experience representing injured pedestrians and will aggressively pursue compensation on your behalf.
 We understand that you’re going through a difficult time and want to help you focus on healing.
 That’s why we’ll handle the legal process, so you can concentrate on getting better.